 It is the best cooling fruit to eat during the summer season.
 Apart from the above benefits, Watermelon also has Vitamin B6 and potassium.
 Potassium maintains water balance in the body while Vitamin B6 improves immunity.
 Citrulline prevents muscle cramps.
 Remember that Juicing breaks down the fiber, making sugar easier to absorb and you may not get the benefit of fiber.
 People with diabetes should consider eating fresh, whole watermelon rather than drinking the juice.

 We hope this article helps you head to the market and pick this amazing fruit now!
-For more on nutrition and healthy summer eating, check out Healthy Reads or you can ask a GOQii Coach for more tips and guidance by subscribing for personalized health coaching here: https://goqiiapp.page.link/bsr
+Find more tips on nutrition and healthy summer eating here or speak to a GOQii Coach by subscribing for Personalised Health Coaching here.